A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Goldendoodles thrive in moderate temperatures, ideally between 60-75°F. They can struggle in very warm conditions and may need extra protection in cold weather.
 Adjusting their living conditions to suit the climate helps keep them comfortable and healthy.
 By meeting these space and environmental needs, you create a nurturing home for your Goldendoodle.

 A comprehensive grooming routine is crucial for maintaining the health and appearance of your Goldendoodle.
-Daily brushing for 5-10 minutes helps prevent mats and tangles, especially for those with curlier coats.
-Using a good de-matting tool and detangling spray weekly can manage knots and keep the whoel poodle coat looking its best.
+Daily brushing for 5–10 minutes helps prevent mats and tangles, especially for those with curlier coats.
+Using a good de-matting tool and detangling spray weekly can manage knots and keep the whole poodle coat looking its best.

 Monthly baths with quality dog shampoo and thorough blow-drying are recommended to keep their coat clean and healthy.
 Regular professional grooming sessions every 6–8 weeks help maintain coat health and manage styles.
 It's also important to include dental care, ear cleaning, and nail trimming in your Goldendoodle's grooming routine.